danlentz/clj-wbtree/README.md

-This particular implementation also provides additional useful qualities such as lazy traversal and search to find a given key in only d comparisons (where d is depth of tree) rather than the traditional compare/low compare/high which takes on average (* 1.5 (- d 1)) comparisons.
+This particular implementation also provides additional useful qualities such as lazy traversal, partial enumeration, universal order, and search for a given key in only d comparisons (where d is depth of tree) rather than the traditional compare/low compare/high which takes on average (* 1.5 (- d 1)) comparisons.
+In addition, a comprehensive functional binary tree api provides a rich collection of tools for the creation of efficient higher-order data structures.

 ## Usage